1. What is the NBA Development League?

-Currently, 15 NBA teams fully own and operate their NBA D-League affiliates: the Bulls, Cavaliers, Hornets, Jazz, Kings, Knicks, Lakers, Nets, Pacers, Raptors, Sixers, Spurs, Suns, Thunder and Warriors.
-Six teams have hybrid affiliations with their NBA D-League affiliates: the Celtics, Grizzlies, Heat, Magic, Pistons and Rockets.
-The Mavericks and Texas Legends also have a one-to-one affiliation.
+Currently, 21 NBA teams fully own and operate their NBA D-League affiliates: the Bucks, Bulls, Cavaliers, Clippers, Grizzlies, Hawks, Hornets, Jazz, Kings, Knicks, Lakers, Nets, Pacers, Raptors, Sixers, Spurs, Suns, Thunder, Timberwolves, and Warriors.
+Five teams have hybrid affiliations with their NBA D-League affiliates: the Celtics, Heat, Mavericks, Pistons and Rockets.

 NBA teams primarily use their NBA D-League affiliates as a place to develop their young talent.
 Players with three years of service or less can be sent, or “assigned,” to the NBA D-League an unlimited number of times.
 The NBA team retains an assigned player’s rights and can recall that player at any time.